B(Stress) magneto-mechanical model: dependency between B(H) constitutive law and mechanical stress

 • the default options for the nonlinear Newton-Raphson solver are set in a way to ensure - in most cases - the best trade-off between accuracy and rapidity.
 For more details, please refer to Adjusting parameters in the Newton-Raphson method.

 • the Knee adjusting coefficient defined in the B(H) property of the material is not considered for regions where the Mechanical stress dependence option is activated.
-This means that in case of Equivalent uniaxial stress (MPa) value set to zero, the results may slightly be different when compared to the configuration where the Mechanical stress dependence option is not activated.
+This means that in case of Equivalent uniaxial stress (MPa) value set to zero, the results may be slightly different when compared to the configuration where the Mechanical stress dependence option is not activated.
 This choice allows a better representation of the phenomena occurring in case of high values of mechanical compression (e.g., -150 MPa).

 Application example

 Let's consider a Permanent Magnet Synchronous Machine (PMSM) modeled with Flux 2D and use it as an example to investigate the effect of punching on iron losses computations.
-Let's also consider the two approaches described in the previous section for the description of the required Laminated magnetic non-conducting region when applied to this specific machine:
+Let's also consider two of the approaches described in the previous section for the description of the required Laminated magnetic non-conducting region when applied to this specific machine:

 • Approach based on the constraint Uniform over the whole region: the stator of the PMSM is split in two separate regions.
 The first is a narrow band corresponding to the edges of the stator and has been damaged by the punching process.
 The second represents the innermost parts of the stator that have not been damaged through punching.